Keyfactor ACME Architecture

 • The Keyfactor ACME database is a separate schema that can be loaded on the same database server as Keyfactor Command.

 • By default, sensitive data—such as EAB HMAC keys—is securely stored in the Keyfactor ACME database using SQL encryption.
-However, an additional layer of security can be added with application-level encryption (see Encryption).
+However, an additional layer of security can be added with application-level encryption (see Application-Level Encryption).

 • Authentication and Authorization:

-Important: The identity provider used to authenticate to Keyfactor Command must be defined as an identity provider in Keyfactor Command.
+Important: The OAuth identity provider used to authenticate to Keyfactor Command must be defined as an identity provider in Keyfactor Command.

 Figure 1: Keyfactor ACME Architecture